 Probably the biggest realistic competitor to Coinbase Pro which is worthy of your consideration.
 Launched by the Winklevoss twins, Gemini has been built into a very impressive and user friendly platform.
 The fees are much higher than CB Pro (1.5% for orders >$200) and there aren’t as many coin pairs available on their platform to trade.
 We are, however, interested in checking out the details behind the Gemini Credit Card when it launches.
 If it offers 2+% in BTC rewards, we would consider making it one of our go to cards for our wallet.

 Voyager is not an exchange but it is a commission free broker (just like Robinhood).
 It’s still early in the company’s lifeline but the platform and offerings are promising.
 Spreads do not seem as tight as Coinbase, if you want to use market orders.
 However, if you just want a venue to earn a good interest rate on your capital while putting some limit orders out to buy crypto, it’s very much worth considering.
-We will continue to test out the platform over the coming months to years.
+We are watching this platform very closely and we will continue to test it out over the coming months to years.

 Based out of China, Binance is the largest crypto exchange, by volume, in the world.
 They have some of the lowest trading fees out there and if you plan on doing serious volume it is worth a look.
 However, it’s not yet available in every US state and we feel safer sticking with Coinbase.

 The 4th largest exchange right now, by volume.
 Like Binance, fees are lower than CB Pro.
 The platform and technology is well made and the exchange has been around since 2011.
 Unlike Coinbase Pro, however, Kraken USD balances are not FDIC insured.